About the role

 - Certified Practitioner Human Resources (CPHR) with the Australian Human Resources Institute (AHRI) Desirable.

-- Demonstrated ability to develop, lead and implement a range of contemporary organisational development strategies, programs, policies and practices to support strategic objectives.
+- Demonstrated ability to develop, lead and implement a range of organisational development strategies, programs, policies and practices to support strategic objectives.

 - An appreciation and understanding of the not for profit sector, and the ability to work effectively with boards, staff and volunteers.